ng-packagr/ng-packagr/README.md

 }
 ```

+By default, ng-packagr will treat dependencies as external dependencies.
-While `rollup` will do it's best to guess the name of an external library some modules are hard to guess and it's
+When writing the [UMD bundle](https://github.com/umdjs/umd), ng-packagr does its best to provide common default values for the UMD module identifiers and `rollup` will also do its best to guess the module ID of an external dependency.
+Even then, you should make sure that the UMD module identifiers of the external dependencies are correct.
-recommended to provide the name of the external dependency.
-This can be done by using `umdModuleIds` in the config section like so;
+In case ng-packagr doesn't provide a default and rollup is unable to guess the correct identifier, you should explicitly provide the module identifier by using `umdModuleIds` in the library's package file section like so:

 ```json
 {